dessygil/dessygil/README.md

 </p>

-## 🌱 What do I do and What have I done?
+## 🌱 What do I do, and What have I done?

 #### Do
-- Contributing to open source projects like Datamol, Molfeat and RDKit
+- Contributing to open-source projects like Datamol, Molfeat, and RDKit
 - Building a laboratory management system

 #### Done
 - Ran a Vintage clothing Shopify *Vintage Academy* that grossed $2000/mon
-- Double degree in Chemistry and Computer Science from University of Guelph
+- Double degree in Chemistry and Computer Science from the University of Guelph
-- NSERC USRA in Organic Carbohydrate Sytnthesis
+- NSERC USRA in Organic Carbohydrate Synthesis
 - Capstone project titled *Quantification of Diastereomeric and Enantiomeric Mixtures of b-Aminoalkyl Sulfoxides Using ESI-FAIMS-MS*

 ## Contact Me

-Feel free to connect through any of the below channels, ask me anything (within reason).
-I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!
+Please feel free to reach out through any of the below channels and ask me anything (within reason).
+I am looking forward to absorbing knowledge🧠, gaining experience 🏭, collaborating 🤝, and building amazing products 🏭for the world🌍!

 [![Linkedin Badge](https://img.shields.io/badge/-desmondgilmour-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/desmond-gilmour-886b3a128/)](https://www.linkedin.com/in/desmond-gilmour-886b3a128/)
 [![Website Badge](https://img.shields.io/badge/-desmondgilmour.com-47CCCC?style=flat&logo=Google-Chrome&logoColor=white&link=https://desmondgilmour.com)](https://desmondgilmour.com)